N.R. Gordon & Company, Inc.

 Liquidity Matterstm

 N.R.
-Gordon & Company offers a broad range of value-added financial consulting services that support and supplement the internal resources of its client companies.
+Gordon & Company offers a broad range of value-added, peer-to-peer, financial advisory and strategy consulting services.
 Representing not only the client, but the client's point of view, N.R.
 Gordon & Company differentiates itself from other advisors.

 Quips and Quotes